Python for Web Development: A Full Guide

 Head of Marketing

-Is Python good for web development?
+Are Python development services right for your web project?
 If you are wondering about this, you can look at examples of what has already been developed with it.
-This will bring some perspective to the topic before going into pros and cons of using Python.
+This will provide some perspective on the topic before discussing the pros and cons of using Python.

 Did you know that Python was named after Monty Python?

 One of the world’s most popular coding languages for web development, Python was first conceptualized in the late ’80s, influenced by the ABC and Modula-3 languages.
-It has come a long way from its first release in 1991 to the 2.0 release when it became an open-source project, and to this day it is gathering a huge, professional community that is constantly improving the technology.
+It has come a long way, from its first launch in 1991 to the 2.0 release when it became an open-source project.
+To this day, Python is gathering a huge, professional community that is constantly improving the technology.

 Some of the top companies use Python in their technology stacks:

 Python web development suits a variety of projects, from simple to complex.
-It is widely used in different spheres such as travel, healthcare, transportation, finance, and many others for web development and software testing, scripting, and generation.
+It is widely used across verticals such as travel, healthcare, transportation, finance, and more for web development, software testing, scripting, and content generation.

-Python for Web Development: Pros and Cons 1
+Python for Web Development: A Full Guide 1

-Our company has been one of the leaders in the use of Python for web development for the past 15 years.
-We implemented more than a dozen projects and filled our portfolio precisely thanks to the use of this programming language.
+Our company has been one of the leaders in the use of Python for web development for the past 16 years.
+We implemented more than a dozen projects and expanded our portfolio precisely thanks to this programming language.

 • Low entry barrier